List of Xbox studios

-Blizzard Irvine and Mojang Stockholm are examples of Microsoft Gaming studios.
+Blizzard Irvine and Mojang Stockholm are examples of Xbox studios.

-This is a list of Microsoft Gaming video game studios, including development studios, support studios, satellite studios and offices.
-Microsoft Gaming is an American video game company headquartered in Redmond, Washington, US, founded on January 18, 2022.
-After several acquisitions, Microsoft Gaming has become one of the largest video game companies, and it has one of the largest in-house development team, with more than 20,100 employees working in over 40 studios in 17 countries as of February 2024.
-The three subsidiaries consist of: Xbox Game Studios, ZeniMax Media, and Activision Blizzard.
-It owns 5 video game publishing labels, including Xbox Game Studios, Bethesda Softworks, Activision, Blizzard Entertainment, and King.
+This is a list of Xbox video game studios, including development studios, support studios, and satellite studios.
+Xbox is an American video game company headquartered in Redmond, Washington, US, founded on January 18, 2022.
+After several acquisitions, Xbox has become one of the largest video game companies, and it has one of the largest in-house development team, with thousands employees working in over 30 studios in 17 countries as of February 2024.

-Microsoft Gaming opened and acquired studios in 17 countries, including the United States, United Kingdom, Canada, Sweden, France, Spain, Mexico, China, Japan, Ireland, Malta, Australia, Hungary, Taiwan, South Korea and Poland.
+As of July 2026, Xbox consists of the following subsidiaries: Xbox Game Studios, ZeniMax Media, Activision Blizzard.
+It owns five video game publishing labels, including Xbox Game Studios, Bethesda Softworks, Activision, Blizzard Entertainment, and King.